ragingwind/electron-shortcut/readme.md

 #### options

-- `toggle`: default: false, Auto un/register shortcuts on application has focus.
+- `autoRegister`: default: true, Auto un/register shortcuts on windows got focus.
-- `cmdOrCtrl`: default: false, All events of Command or Cmd will be changed into Control or Ctrl when your application runs on Windows or Linux.
+- `cmdOrCtrl`: default: false, All events of Command or Cmd will be changed into Control or Ctrl by OS running your application on

 #### handler